shahind/Nature-Inspired-Algorithms/README.md

 This collection is a result of a review paper **Applications of Nature-Inspired Algorithms in Aerospace Engineering : A Review**.
 Please cite the paper as this:

-Darvishpoor, S., Vaziry, A., Mirzaeinia, A. & Hassanalian, A. (2021).
+Darvishpoor, S., Mirzaeinia, A. & Hassanalian, A. (2021).
 Applications of Nature-Inspired Algorithms in Aerospace Engineering : A Review.
 Progress in Aerospace Sciences.